RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Cards-and-Chipsets.md

  - Realtek RTL8814AU <- _present in TP-LINK Archer T9UH / Alfa AWUS1900 (2.4Ghz/5Ghz - USB)_
  - Realtek RTL8821CE <- _present in Realtek RTL8821CE card (2.4Ghz/5Ghz - PCIe)_

-These cards are causing problems when working with `airmon`.
+These chipsets/cards are causing problems when working with `airmon`.
 As a consequence there are problems when working with `airgeddon` too.
 There are some reasons: airmon compatibility and available drivers.
 There are some closed issues discussing different problems while using them.
 We recommend to don't use these cards.

 __Realtek fix__